 1 May 2020.

-When you say you have no office there is assumption you have just started out, but being ‘remote first’ has always been a main priority as I build my MYWW™.
-And my decision was not based on cost saving.
+When you say you have no office there is an assumption you have just started out, but being ‘remote-first’ has always been the main priority as I build my MYWW™.
+And my decision was not based on cost-saving.